mannamraju/PDF-to-MD-Converter/output/2_DMAIO-Application-Observability-Edge-Deployed-Solutions-270325-191742.md

 - 5..
 Partial or Incorrect SQL  results
 Communication Mechanism
 ### Based on our discussions with Kraft, the following alerting mechanisms will be implemented:

-Service Identification
+### Service Identification

-### Each instrumented workload will be identified by its service.name .
+Each instrumented workload will be identified by its `service.name`.
 It will be a string composed of:

-plant_id-environment-application_name
+- `plant_id-environment-application_name`

-### Because multiple versions of an application may be deployed, each application will be further delineated by service.version .
+Because multiple versions of an application may be deployed, each application will be further delineated by `service.version`.

-### Both properties will be able to applications via environment variables:
+Both properties will be available to applications via environment variables:

-OTEL_SER VICE_NAME
+- `OTEL_SERVICE_NAME`
-OTEL_RESOURCE_A TTRIBUTES="service.version=<VERSION>"
+- `OTEL_RESOURCE_ATTRIBUTES="service.version=<VERSION>"`

-Instrumentation in Workloads
+### Instrumentation in Workloads
-### Applications that implement OTLP  instrumentation must retrieve the following environment variables:
+Applications that implement OTLP  instrumentation must retrieve the following environment variables:
 OTEL_SER VICE_NAME
 OTEL_RESOURCE_A TTRIBUTES
 OTEL_EXPORTER_OTLP_ENDPOINT